abusumon/nekotab-app/docs/features/api.rst

 Schema
 ======

-The API schema documentation can be accessed on Tabbycat instances version 2.8+ through the ``/api/schema/redoc/`` path.
-The schemas for previous versions can be found in the ``docs`` directory of the Tabbycat repository at version-tagged points.
+The API schema documentation can be accessed on NekoTab instances version 2.8+ through the ``/api/schema/redoc/`` path.
+The schemas for previous versions can be found in the ``docs`` directory of the NekoTab repository at version-tagged points.